RalphHightower/blog/README.md

 ## I Am the *“Enemy Within”*

-I started my blog because I realized that maintaining my opinion that [Donald Trump Is a Fucking Idiot](https://ralphhightower.github.io/RalphHightower/Opinions/DonaldTrumpIsAFuckingIdiot.html) was going to be unwieldy to update and maintain.
+I started my blog because I realized that maintaining my opinion/editorial page that [Donald Trump Is a Fucking Idiot](https://ralphhightower.github.io/RalphHightower/Opinions/DonaldTrumpIsAFuckingIdiot.html) was going to be unwieldy to update and maintain.
 You may have a different opinion from mine.
 But the only person that can convince me that Trump is not a fucking idiot is Donald Trump himself.
 I probably won't change your opinion or vote.
 Likewise, you won't be able to change my assessment of Trump.

 Prior to the November 5, 2024 presidential election, I had concerns for **Democracy.** Now, I have fears for **Democracy.** Fears that America won't survive a second Trump term.